jorgeg365/CSN150-Midterm/README.md

 ## Problems
 Note your problems or errors here.
-Google any error you may come across, and not what you tried (even if it does not work), and what was the final answer.
+Google any error you may come across, and what you tried (even if it does not work), and what was the final answer.
 1. Problem 1
 2. Problem 2
 3. Problem 3